qtiuto/lua-for-android/README.md

   * **object**:

-      Converts a lua object to java object,here is the mapping
+      Converts a lua object to java object,if no type provided, it works according to the following mapping,or it will works according to **Automatic Conversion** section The type is passed in like a general java method call.Don't pass in a primitive type, or nil will be return.

       * number ->java.lang.Long or java.lang.Double,according to the value
       * string ->java.lang.String
       * boolean ->java.lang.Boolean
-      * userdata ->java.lang.Long,the value is its address
+      * userdata ->null
-      * table ->java.util.HashMap
+      * table ->java.util.LinkedHashMap
       * function ->com.oslorde.luadroid.LuaFunction
       * java object is unchanged

-      Usage:`object(lua object)`
+      Usage:`object(lua object...)
+      e.g.
+      ```lua
+      using 'java.lang'
+      i,k=object("Yu",Integer,1)
+      --then i is a String object and k is an Integer object
+      ```

   * **charString**: